This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

-** Dix Mountain Wilderness: All trails in the Dix Mountain Wilderness are open and clear of blowdown except the following: The Carry Trail from Adirondack Mountain Reserve to the Colvin Range Trail remains closed.
-The Colvin Range Trail from the summit Blake Peak south to Pinnacle and beyond.
-The Hunter Pass Trail has a small slide approximately 1 mile below the junction with the Round Pond to Dix Mountain Trail.
-The Round Mountain Loop Trail has some minor erosion.
+Dix Mountain Wilderness: The Carry Trail from Adirondack Mountain Reserve to the Colvin Range Trail contains some blowdown.
+The Colvin Range Trail from the summit Blake Peak south to Pinnacle and beyond remains closed.

 Giant Mountain Wilderness: The Roaring Brook Falls Trailhead is open though some DOT equipment remains on site.
 Beaver activity has flooded the North Trail to Giant Mountain from 9N just past the lean-to.

-McKenzie Mountain Wilderness: Blowdown remains the McKenzie Mountain Trail above the intersection with the Jack Rabbit trail.
-The Connery Pond Roadway suffered some minor erosion, but it is passable.
-Connery Pond Truck Trail is in good shape with minor erosion and minor scattered blowdown.
-Hikers accessing Whiteface Landing should park at the newly developed and paved parking area along Route 86 immediately west of the bridge over the West Branch of the Ausable.
+** McKenzie Mountain Wilderness: Blowdown remains the McKenzie Mountain Trail above the intersection with the Jack Rabbit trail.
+The Connery Pond Truck Trail has been cleared and washouts fixed.
+A winter gate has been installed that is closed when it snows.
+Those accessing Whiteface Landing when snow is present should park at the newly developed and paved parking area along Route 86 immediately west of the bridge over the West Branch of the Ausable.
 A trail connects the parking area and Connery Pond Road.

 West Canada Lakes, Fulton Chain, Long Lake, Speculator, Indian Lake